jbaxe2/blackboard.rest.dart/README.md

    2b.
 If at the user level, an authorization code (using the oauth2 API) must
        be obtained first.
 This requires the user to manually log into Blackboard and authorize your application (this cannot be done programmatically).
-Users of this API will require both client and server code to handle the process.
+Users of this API will only work with the server code to handle the process.

 3. Whether using the application level, or obtaining an authorization code, an